macrotex/python-exponential-backoff-ca/README.md

 For example, define the time slot size to be two seconds.
 In the first iteration the number of available slots is one.
 The number N of slots is chosen randomly in the integer interval [0, 1], that is, either zero or one.
-The wait time returned is two seconds multiplied N.
+The wait time returned is two seconds multiplied by N.

 In the second iteration the number of available slots is two.
 The number N of slots is chosen randomly in the integer interval [0, 2], that is, either zero, one, or two.
-The wait time returned is two seconds multiplied N.
+The wait time returned is two seconds multiplied by N.

 In the third iteration the number of available slots is four.
 The number N of slots is chosen randomly in the integer interval [0, 4], that is, either zero, one, two, three, or four.
-The wait time returned is two seconds multiplied N.
+The wait time returned is two seconds multiplied by N.

 And so on.